Operation Holiday Cheer

 To ensure delivery of your cards, letters and packages by Dec.
 25 to military • APO/FPO/ addresses overseas, the USPS recommends the following deadlines for mailing:

-- APO/FPO AE Zip Code 093: Express Mail not available.
-First- Class Mail (cards and letters), Priority Mail and Parcel Airlift Mail (PAL) by Dec.
+- APO/FPO AE Zip Code 093: Priority Express Mail not available.
+First- Class Mail (cards, letters and packages), Priority Mail and Parcel Airlift Mail (PAL) by Dec.
 3. Space Available Mail (SAM) by Nov.
-26. The deadline for all parcel post packages is Nov.
-12.
+26. Standard Post Mail: Nov 8.

 Every country has customs regulations regarding incoming mail.
-Before sending a letter or package to one of our troops overseas, visit www.usps.com/ supportingourtroops/mailing restrictions.htm, contact your local post office or phone the Military Postal Service Agency at 800-810-6098.
+Before sending a letter or package to one of our troops overseas, contact your local post office or phone the Military Postal Service Agency at 800-810-6098.

 The two items most requested by soldiers are baby wipes and phone cards (international cards are the best value).
 Other items that are favorites of our troops are: